 Scotty Meyer - Intermediate and Advanced Fiddle (Adult Classes)

-Pete Bowers - Clawhammer BANJO, guitar (ADULT Classes)
+Pete Bowers - Clawhammer BANJO (Adult and Bluegrass camp), guitar (ADULT Classes)

 Pete has been playing traditional American music since he was in high school in Pennsylvania.
 He taught himself to play the banjo from the classic, How to Play the Five String Banjo by Pete Seeger, and was influenced by the likes of Doc Watson, Norman Blake, John Hartford, Tommy Jarrell, Gid Tanner, and the Highwoods String Band.
 Except for an inexplicable decade-long hiatus, he has been active in the music scene in Alaska ever since he moved to Fairbanks in the 1970s, playing first with One Size Fits All, later traveling and recording a CD with Five Buck Fiddle.
 He wrote an article for Old Time Herald in 2009, “Old Time Music in Alaska: Then and Now”.
 He currently plays in several bands, including Lost Dog, whose monthly square dances in Ester Alaska have an enthusiastic following, and the eclectic bluegrass/country band, Rock Bottom Stompers.
 He jams at as many festivals as he is allowed in to, often with a loose pick-up band, Hog Heaven.
 His most recent musical venture is with the two family collaboration, Norris Bowers Band, who recently recorded Gin Chicken (“high octane old time music with a bluegrasser’s eye for drama and harmony”).
 His son Ryan (bass, vocals) and daughter Aurora (fiddle, vocals) continue the family musical tradition in admirable fashion.